That dollar amount results from an 8.9% gain from $40.2 billion back in 2022.

-North Carolina ranks among America’s 15 most lucrative exporters by state behind front-runners including Texas, California, Louisiana and New York.
-The value of North Carolina’s exports equals 2.1% of the United States’ overall exported products for 2024 ($2.067 trillion), same as 2.1% one year earlier.
+North Carolina ranks as America’s 15th most lucrative exporters by state behind front-runners including Texas, California, New York state and Louisiana.
+The value of North Carolina’s exports equals 2% of the United States’ overall exported products for 2025 ($2.178 trillion), down from 2.1% one year earlier.

-The most valuable products shipped from North Carolina include immunological products in doses packaged for retail sale and blood fractions including antisera.
-Combined, those major commodities generated 15.6% of North Carolina’s total export revenues during 2024 (up from 15% for the prior year).
+The most valuable products shipped from North Carolina were immunological products in doses packaged for retail sale, blood fractions including antisera and miscellaneous medications in doses packaged for retail sale.
+Combined, those major commodities generated 24.6% of North Carolina’s total export revenues during 2025.

-Given North Carolina’s population of over 11 million people, its total $42.8 billion in 2024 exported goods translates to $3,900 for every resident in the Old North State.
-That dollar metric equals the average $3,900 per capita in 2023.
+Given North Carolina’s population of 11 million people, its total US$43.8 billion in 2025 exported goods translates to $4,000 for every resident in the Old North State.
+That dollar metric exceeds the average $3,900 per capita in 2024.

 North Carolina’s Top 10 Exports